astefanutti/metrics-cdi/README.md

 }
 ```

-In the above example, Java 8 with the `-parameters` compiler option activated is required to get access to injected parameter name.
+In the above example, the `-parameters` compiler option is required to get access to injected parameter name.
 Indeed, access to parameter names at runtime has been introduced with [JEP-118][].
 More information can be found in [Obtaining Names of Method Parameters][] from the Java tutorials.
-To work around that limitation for Java versions prior to Java 8, or to declare a specific name, the `@Metric` annotation can be used as documented hereafter.
+To work around that limitation, or to declare a specific name, the `@Metric` annotation can be used as documented hereafter.

 [JEP-118]: http://openjdk.java.net/jeps/118
 [Obtaining Names of Method Parameters]: http://docs.oracle.com/javase/tutorial/reflect/member/methodparameterreflection.html